The SGI-Pardi President's Distinguished Scientist Award

 This award was established in 2007 to recognize the most outstanding contribution to Reproductive Sciences by a member of the Society for Gynecologic Investigation.
 The award is named in honor of Dr. Lobo, a former President of the society and former Editor in Chief of the Journal of the Society for Gynecologic Investigation (JSGI) which is now Reproductive Sciences.
 The first recipients of this award were: Michael G. Ross and Omid Khorram (2008); Joan S. Hunt (2009); Carolyn Y. Muller (2010); Linda C. Giudice (2011); Nasser Chegini (2012); this year's award recipient is Kelle Moley.

 The Laxmi Baxi Award was established in 2013 and will be awarded to PhD individuals only who are either graduate students still in training or postdoctoral fellows within 5 years of their PhD degree.
 Two $2,000 travel awards will be given to the top abstracts in basic reproductive science and in translational reproductive science.
-The awardees will receive a plaque, check and they will be honored at the SGI annual meeting.
+The awardees will receive a certificate and a check and they will be honored at the SGI annual meeting.
 This award by a generous, long-standing member of SGI, Dr. Laxmi Baxi, was created to encourage young PhD trainees to present their research at our meeting.

 The Pfizer President's Presenter's Award